EHRI/docs/docs/administration/institution-data.rst

 Clicking the "Ingest Files..." button will open the ingest parameters window to import data into the portal.
 These parameters currently consist of:

+Allow updates
-* Allow updates: check this option if you expect the ingested EAD to modify existing database items.
+  check this option if you expect the ingested EAD to modify existing database items.
 If left unchecked the import will report an error if an item is updated.
+Tolerant
-* Tolerant: allows individual files in a batch to have validation errors without the whole batch failing.
+  allows individual files in a batch to have validation errors without the whole batch failing.
-* Use source file ID as well as language code to identify descriptions: if checked an EAD will only update an existing description if *both* the language and source file ID (derived from the EAD ID) match.
+Use source file ID
+  if checked an EAD will only update an existing description if *both* the language and source file ID (derived from the EAD ID) match.
 This provides the ability to import multiple descriptions in the same language, providing the source file ID differs.
 The default behaviour is to update existing descriptions that match the language of the files being ingested and ignore the source file ID.
+Properties File
-* Properties File: this allows uploading a properties file which can control how EAD fields map to portal internal database fields. **This should only be used for compatibility with legacy data.**
+  this allows uploading a properties file which can control how EAD fields map to portal internal database fields. **This should only be used for compatibility with legacy data.**
+Log message
-* Log message: a log message to be associated with the ingest operation.
+  a log message to be associated with the ingest operation.
+Commit
-* Commit: actually commits the changes to the database.
+  actually commits the changes to the database.
 If left unchecked (the default) the ingest is effectively a dry-run.